stanford-crfm/levanter/docs/Port-Models.md

     return super().from_state_dict(d, prefix)
 ```

-Similarly, to save weights to Hugging Face, you will need to write a class function `to_hf_state_dict()` in each of your model class.
+Similarly, to save weights to Hugging Face, you will need to write a class function `to_state_dict()` in each of your model class.

 The correctness of your implementation can be validated through serialization tests, which will be discussed in the next section.

 ## Write Tests
 There are two types of tests that you should write for your model: unit tests and serialization tests.

-### Unit Tests
+### [Optional] Unit Tests
 Unit tests are very useful for testing the correctness of your model implementation.
-It is recommended to have at least one test for each of your modules, so that you can make sure that each module is working as expected and capture any surprises early on, before you test them end-to-end.
+This is optional, but sometimes it helps to make unit tests for each of your modules.
+This way you can make sure that each module is working as expected and capture any surprises early on, before you test them end-to-end.

 In a unit test, you test your module in the following aspects:
 1. The forward pass is successful.
 2. The output shape is correct.
 3. The output value is correct.

 The point 3 is the most important one, but it is also the most difficult one to implement.
-If you have a reference implementation in another framework, like HuggingFace, you can use it to test your implementation on the output consistency.
+If you have a reference implementation in another framework, like Hugging Face, you can use it to test your implementation on the output consistency.
 Here is a piece of example code to test a same module of Levanter against Hugging Face Transformers:

 ```python